California Guide

 Brian Maienschein (D)

-Weak voting record.
+Weak voting record, starting to improve.
 Skipped votes on controversial cannabis issues.
 Ex-Republican, pro-choice, secular.

 State Assembly District 77